Towards a Uniform Theory of Effectful State Machines: Abstract

 \section{Abstract}

-The Chomsky hierarchy plays a prominent role in the foundations of theoretical computer science relating classes of formal languages of primary importance.
-In this paper we use recent developments on coalgebraic and monad-based semantics to obtain a generic notion of a \emph{$\BBT$-automaton}, where $\BBT$ is a monad, which allows the uniform study of various notions of machines (e.g.~finite state machines, multi-stack machines, Turing machines, \iffull valence automata, \fi weighted automata).
-We use the \emph{generalized powerset construction} to define a generic (trace) semantics for $\BBT$-automata, and we show by numerous examples that it correctly instantiates for some known classes of machines/languages captured by the Chomsky hierarchy.
-Moreover, our approach provides new generic techniques for studying expressivity power of various machine-based models.
+Using recent developments in coalgebraic and monad-based semantics, we present a uniform study of various notions of machines, e.g.~finite state machines, multi-stack machines, Turing machines, valence automata, and weighted automata.
+They are instances of Jacobs' notion of a \emph{$\BBT$-automaton}, where $\BBT$ is a monad.
+We show that the generic language semantics for $\BBT$-automata correctly instantiates the usual language semantics for a number of known classes of machines/languages, including~regular, context-free, recursively-enumerable and various subclasses of context free languages (e.g.~deterministic and real-time ones).
+Moreover, our approach provides new generic techniques for studying the expressivity power of various machine-based models.